Get insider access

 5. Best Cheap Laptop For Battery Life

 The best cheap laptop with long battery life we've tested is the Lenovo IdeaPad Slim 3i Chromebook 14 (2023).
-This is a great option for younger students or anyone needing a simple device for web browsing and video playback.
+It's a great option for younger students or anyone needing a simple device for web browsing and video playback.
 You can often find the Core i3 configuration—paired with an FHD display, 8GB of RAM, and 128GB of storage—on sale for around $400 to $500 USD on Lenovo's website.
 Cheaper configurations exist; however, we don't recommend them unless you have an extremely light workload and don't mind compromising on the display quality.

 The FHD touch-sensitive display looks sharp and gets bright enough for use in well-lit settings.
 If you're often on video calls, you'd be happy to know it has an excellent 1080p webcam.
 As for the keyboard and touchpad, the former feels spacious but a tad mushy, and the latter is small and sometimes unresponsive, unfortunately.
 On the upside, its battery life is outstanding at around 13 hours of light use.
 One last thing: Chrome OS is limited in the type of applications you can install, so make sure you can do everything through a Chrome browser or Android app.